ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android/latest/interfaces.md

 ### 6. invalidPin
-This function will be called by wallet SDK when the last entered PIN was wrong and `app` user has to provide the PIN again.
+This function will be called by Wallet SDK when the last entered PIN was wrong and `app` user has to provide the PIN again.
 Developers are expected to repeat the `getPin` method here and pass back the PIN again back to the SDK by calling  **ostPinAcceptInterface.pinEntered()** .

 ```
 void invalidPin(String userId, OstPinAcceptInterface ostPinAcceptInterface)